-Henri Cartier-Bresson died in 2004 and is remembered as one of the most important French press photographers of the past century (he co-founded Magnum Photos agency in 1947).
+Henri Cartier-Bresson died in 2004 and is remembered as one of the most important French press photographers of the past century.
 In 2003, he and his family decided to create this foundation in order to conserve his works and to organize lectures and exhibitions related to photography.

 Not to be confused with contemporary art orientated Fondation Cartier which is in the same neighborhood, Fondation Cartier-Bresson is located in an elegant building (once an artist studio, as there were many in Montparnasse) in a small and isolated cul-de-sac.
 A bench and 5 birches confer an original charm to the place.
 The building has four floors, with the reception (plus vast convenient free lockers) on the ground floor, exhibition rooms on the first and second, and a relaxing space on the third floor.